ApolloTang/react-knowledge-update-2023/src/react-strict-mode/README.md

 # Note Strict Mode

 If you are using a create-react-app, strict mode comes on default for the entire application.
-[3]
+[Ref 2]